danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.getFeaturedEmojiStickers.html" name="messages.getFeaturedEmojiStickers">Gets featured custom emoji stickersets: messages.getFeaturedEmojiStickers</a>

+* <a href="premium.getBoostsStatus.html" name="premium.getBoostsStatus">Gets the current number of boosts of a channel: premium.getBoostsStatus</a>

 * <a href="messages.getDefaultHistoryTTL.html" name="messages.getDefaultHistoryTTL">Gets the default value of the Time-To-Live setting, applied to all new chats: messages.getDefaultHistoryTTL</a>

 * <a href="messages.getEmojiStickers.html" name="messages.getEmojiStickers">Gets the list of currently installed custom emoji stickersets: messages.getEmojiStickers</a>